cod182/ms4-trescars-2023/README.md

 - Add a accessory to the database
 - update a accessory in the database
 - remove a accessory from the database
+- update vehicle order / status
+- update accessory order / status

 ### Features to be implemented

 - Service Reminders on profile page
 - MOT Reminders on profile page
-- order status on profile page

 ## Technologies used